Quantum Knots and Riemann Hypothesis: Quantum Knizhnik-Zamolodchikov Equation In Dual Form

-where $g$ is the dual Coxter number of $SU(2)$ \cite{Fra}.
+where $g_0$ is the dual Coxeter number of the gauge group \cite{Fra}.
 In (\ref{k4}) the symbol $:J^a(z)J^a(z):$ denotes the normal ordering of the operator $J^a(z)J^a(z)$ which can be defined as follows \cite{Fra}\cite{Fuc}.
 Let a product of operators $A(z)B(w)$ be written in the following Laurent series form:

 The singular part of (\ref{normal}) is called the contraction of $A(z)B(w)$ and will be denoted by $\overbrack{A(z)B}(w)$.
 Then the term $a_0(w)$ is called the normal ordering of $A(z)B(w)$ and we denote $a_0(w)$ by $:A(w)B(w):$.